eisopux/checker-framework-vscode/README.md

    See file `[README.md](https://github.com/eisopux/checker-framework-languageserver-downloader/blob/master/README.md)` for more details.
 4. Copy `build/libs/checker-framework-languageserver-downloader-all.jar` to the plugin’s folder and rename it to replace the file `checker-framework-languageserver-downloader.jar`

-### Test local language server or checkerframework:
+### Using a local language server or Checker Framework

 You can use a local language server or Checker Framework.
 Update the appropriate field in `.vscode/settings.json` with your custom path, like in the following example: